a-to-m/board/README.md

 =====

 *a-το-m* is a construction system which serves as a platform for games and education.
-It received the [first price][1] in the FabCafe’s *2020 Innovative Game Design Challenge.* Learn more about a-το-m by studying the [entry][2] submitted to the challenge.
+It received the [first price][1] in FabCafe’s *2020 Innovative Game Design Challenge.* Find more about a-το-m by looking at our [entry to the challenge][2].

 This repository is about the PCB for an a-το-m building block.